Table of Contents

 Target is also generally considered more expensive than Walmart and with potentially higher quality food choices.
 I have again chosen very comparable food selections; you can compare the prices and nutrition content here to the selections for Walmart and Kroger above if you would like.

 With similar food selections the cronometer summaries would again be very similar to the ones listed above so I have not reproduced them here.
-Overall the prices are between those of Walmart and Kroger; Walmart ranged from $4.17-$4.54, Target here ranges from $4.54-$4.94, and Kroger ranged from $5.00-$5.39.
-Thus, Target is roughly ~$0.40 more expensive per day than Walmart while Kroger was ~$0.85 more expensive per day than Walmart (all values pre-tax).
-The nutrition content is similar otherwise.
+Overall the prices are between those of Walmart and Kroger; Walmart ranged from $4.68-$5.13, Target here ranges from $5.41-$5.87, and Kroger ranged from $5.43-$5.93.
+Thus, Target is very similar to Kroger regarding both the cost and nutrition content.